theTWIXhunter/better-falix/README.md

 # Better Falix

-Better Falix is a browser extension that enhances the FalixNodes client-side experience by allowing you to customize and improve the website's navigation and interface.
+Better Falix is a browser extension that enhances the Falixnodes client-side experience by allowing you to customize and improve the website's navigation and interface.

 ## Features